Thailand Food Guide

 Isan (Northeastern Thailand)

 Isan cuisine, influenced by Lao culture, is known for its bold flavors and emphasis on fresh herbs, chili peppers, and fermented fish sauce.
+Famous for its fiery spice, sour tang, and fermented funk, Isaan food is particularly spicy, salty, and sour in profile.
+The region leans heavily on fiery chilies and lip-puckering sourness from fresh lime juice.
 Dishes are often grilled or steamed, and sticky rice is a staple accompaniment.
 Salads and soups are common, featuring a balance of sour, salty, spicy, and bitter tastes.
+Isaan is renowned for grilled meats like Gai Yahng (BBQ chicken), Moo Yahng (BBQ pork), and their ubiquitous use of sticky rice.

 Cultural Significance: